Vitamin D Calculator

-The vitamin D calculator shows you your recommended vitamin D intake according to the Endocrine Society's clinical practice guideline.
+The vitamin D calculator shows you your recommended vitamin D intake according to the.
 It will allow you to find out how much vitamin D per day you should consume to stay healthy.

 Read the article below to find out more about vitamin D, the difference between vitamin D vs. D₃, the effects of its deficiency, and how to calculate vitamin D dosage.

 What is Vitamin D?

 Vitamin D is a unique vitamin as it can be made in the skin from exposure to sunlight, and this mechanism is the major natural source of this vitamin for humans.
 Only few foods are good sources of vitamin D, mainly oil-rich fish (such as salmon, mackerel, and herring).
 Other foods such as milk, margarine, and breakfast cereals are be fortified with this compound in some countries.

 Vitamin D comes in two forms: D₂ (ergocalciferol) and D₃ (cholecalciferol).
 Vitamin D that comes from the skin or diet is biologically inactive and requires hydroxylation in the liver and then in the kidneys to form calcitriol - the biologically active form of vitamin D.

 Calcitriol circulates as a hormone in the blood, which has many different functions:

 - It plays a major role in regulating the concentration of calcium and phosphate;